munozirianni1988/CYF-Workshops/node-review/readme.md

 What type of inputs should we pass to the `server.get` method?
 Use the express documentation to check your answer.

 {YOUR_ANSWER_HERE}
+We have to pass an endpoint, and a function with a request and response parameters